-Data security remains difficult for enterprises to successfully execute — a problem compounded by the breadth of protection that today’s vast volumes of data require.
+Data security remains difficult for enterprises to successfully execute — a problem compounded by the breadth of protection that today’s vast volumes of data required.
 Regardless of how sophisticated the security policies and controls being implemented are, organizations not in the big data business will struggle to keep pace with the costs and resources that a comprehensive security strategy demands.
-The proliferation of security tools and frameworks alone calls for a dedicated staff and the resources to provide constant security testing, patching, penetration testing, and vulnerability assessments.
+The proliferation of security tools and frameworks alone calls for dedicated staff and the resources to provide constant security testing, patching, penetration testing, and vulnerability assessments.

 Extensive oversight of access controls is also crucial for identifying security vulnerabilities and preventing breaches.
-Your data administrators need the means to control access across all processing engines and frameworks not only to ensure privacy, but also to conduct auditing and guarantee compliance.
+Your data administrators need the means to control access across all processing engines and frameworks not only to ensure privacy but also to conduct auditing and guarantee compliance.
 Encryption is yet another essential component of your security infrastructure to help safeguard the privacy of your data assets at rest and in transit.
 And with so many tools and technologies living in the cloud, it’s vital that your team employ and maintain appropriate encryption methodologies to protect against security infiltrations.

 Supporting End-User Tools and Interfaces

-Modern enterprises are dependent on many tools and technologies, each with their own interfaces.
+Modern enterprises are dependent on many tools and technologies, each with its own interfaces.
 This problem is confounded by the fact that different tools are designed or optimized for specific users, whether data scientists, data engineers, data analysts, or administrators.
 Data scientists are concerned with having tools that enable machine learning, provide end-to-end visibility of the data pipeline, and automate the mundane tasks of scaling the data infrastructure.
-Data engineers require tools to optimize data processing tasks and streamline production of data pipelines, while data analysts need a way to discover, query, and visualize all data formats.
+Data engineers require tools to optimize data processing tasks and streamline the production of data pipelines, while data analysts need a way to discover, query, and visualize all data formats.
 Data administrators, on the other hand, are focused on configuring, managing, and governing data and infrastructure resources.

 Building self-service access to a data lake means that all of these tools and interfaces must work well with the data lake infrastructure.
 It becomes the data team’s burden to ensure interoperability between these tools and the data lake infrastructure meets the desired needs of the personnel using the tools.
 For example, the latency of ODBC/JDBC connectivity with the BI tool of choice is important for data analysts, while data engineers and administrators must be able to expose metadata about their workloads to the tools they use.